Child Accident Compensation Claim: Can I claim for my son’s injury at school?

-Child accident compensation claim: my son was tripped by another child in the classroom causing him to fall and bang his head and badly cut his face requiring stitches.
+My son was tripped by another child in the classroom causing him to fall and bang his head and badly cut his face requiring stitches.
 He has been left with permanent scarring.

-A: To decide whether you have a UK child accident compensation claim you must consider the following:
+To decide whether you have a UK child accident compensation claim you must consider the following:

 A school is responsible for the safety of its children – the younger the children the greater the duty on the school to take care.